Thank you for reading our post, please rate this article at the end.

 Heartland is a giant within the world of RVs and has established a reputation over the years as a firm that is more than capable of producing RVs that can go up against even the toughest of weather conditions.
 The Bighorn is not an exception and well deserves the hype associated with the brand.
 This trailer boasts close to a dozen floor plans to choose from, which means regardless of your requirement, budget, or niche needs, there’s going to be a Bighorn that will tick all of your boxes.

 These trailers are available in a variety of size combinations, with the largest coming in at an impressive 14,000 points, which equates to a hitching load of close to 3,000 lbs.
-This mass is largely due to the 45 feet in length.
+This mass is mainly due to the 45-foot length.

 Nearly every single floor plan features the following feet-warming features: